EinarBaldvin/teaching/README.md

 # teaching

-- A repo for teaching git or other code related subjects
+- A repo for introducing  git or other code related subjects

+- Some text to play around with commits